jspsych/jsPsych/docs/plugins/jspsych-image-keyboard-response.md

 # jspsych-image-keyboard-response

-This plugin displays and image and records responses generated with the keyboard.The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
+This plugin displays and image and records responses generated with the keyboard.
+The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
 The trial can be ended automatically if the subject has failed to respond within a fixed length of time.

 ## Parameters